rantahar/introduction-to-mpi/_episodes/05-communication-patterns.md

 communicates only the portion that is necessary to the other ranks.
 Often all the ranks execute the same steps, just with a different set of data.

-### Nearest Neighbour
+### Domain Decomposition

-Nearest neighbour communication is a subset of data parallel algorithms.
-It applies when the data is structured in a regular way in space.
+When the data is structured in a regular way, such as when simulating atoms in a crystal, it makes sense to divide the space into domains.
+Each rank will handle the simulation within it's own domain.

-Some good examples are simulation of atoms in a structured crystal.
+Domain decomposition is a subset of data parallel algorithms.
+Ofter communication is limited, each rank only needs to communicate with ranks a certain distance away in space.

+Nearest neighbour communication is a common domain decomposed communication patterns.
-Simulating one atom in the crystal only requires information about each of it's neighbours.
+In the simulation of crystal lattices each atom often only needs to know about its immediate neighbours.
-So if a rank simulates a small local volume it only need to communicate information about the atoms at the borders of the volume to it's neigbours.
+In these cases the ranks only need to exchange a small slice on each boundary, known as a halo.

 ### All to All